henrikbostrom/RandomForest/README.md

 Rasmussen,  C.E.,  Neal,  R.M.,  Hinton,  G.,  van  Camp,  D.,  Revow,  M.,  Ghahramani, Z., Kustra, R., and Tibshirani, R. (1996) Delve data for evaluating learning in valid experiments [http://www.cs.toronto.edu/~delve/data/datasets.html]

+<h2>To install the package</h2>

+Download RandomForest.jl (and possibly also the sample datasets uci.zip and regression.zip) and put it in some suitable directory.

+From this directory, start Julia (which can be downloaded from http://julialang.org/) at a command prompt:

+    julia

+Install a requested package:

+    julia> Pkg.add("DataFrames")

+Try to load the package:

+    julia> using RandomForests

+The exit by:

+    julia> exit()

+<h2>To use the package</h2>

+Start Julia at a command prompt:

+    julia -p <N>

+where \<N\> is the number of cores you would like the code to be executed on, e.g., 24.

+Load the package:

+    julia> using RandomForests

 <h2>To run an experiment</h2>

 An experiment is run by calling experiment(...) in the following way: